TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

    .. figure:: ../../Images/QuickInstall-3-Database-Selection.png
       :alt: Install Tool in 1-2-3 mode, third step.

 #.
 Enter a username and password for your first TYPO3 admin user.
-This
+(For security
-   password will also be configured for the Install Tool.
+   reasons, it's best not to use the name *admin*.)
+This password will also be configured for the Install Tool.
 The "site name" will identify this installation (in the page tree and browser title).